-Vera is a primary care nurse practitioner (NP) for Commonwealth Community Care (CCC), the clinical affiliate of Commonwealth Care Alliance (CCA).
+Vera is a primary care nurse practitioner (NP) for CCA Primary Care, the clinical affiliate of Commonwealth Care Alliance (CCA).
 She’s dedicated to helping CCA members manage their health care needs and support their independence.
-“I am passionate about working for CCC and CCA, which have a philosophy and structure of care that promotes the rights and health of individuals with different abilities,” she says.
+“I am passionate about working for CCA Primary Care and CCA, which have a philosophy and structure of care that promotes the rights and health of individuals with different abilities,” she says.

 One CCA member Vera supports as a care partner was born with cerebral palsy and as a result, lives with quadriplegia and dysarthria.
 Over the past few years, Vera has helped him maintain his power wheelchair and communication-assist device provided by CCA which enables him to live by himself.
 Vera has worked with him as a partner and advocate throughout his journey to help overcome challenges and vulnerabilities.